tiyd-fee-2016-02/lessons/week-1/intro-to-html-css.md

 	* Works better for the visually impaired and SEO/Google Rankings.

 	* Makes for better code in a team setting.

 ---
-class: center, middle, inverse

-## Pop Quiz!

-What does HTML provide for your site? (hint: skeleton)

----